 Mt.
 Bethel’s ERTs are working in Eastern North Carolina.
 The normal drive time to our work areas is 6 hours.

 4 days (2 travel days – 2 work days)

 The Team Leader must be ERT badged.
 The North Carolina Annual Conference prefers all team members be badged.
 Previous disaster experience can be substituted for badging.

 Interested In Being ERT Badged?

 Clyde Almy, MB Disaster Response Ministry Lead and Certified ERT Trainer, is in touch with UMCOR and UMVIM to coordinate and dispatch teams.
 To be a part of these teams, members must be ERT Certified.
-If you are not certified and would like to be, there will be an ERT Training on October 20 at the church from 8:30-4:30.
-The cost is $20 for certification.
-If interested, sign up here.
+If you are not certified and would like to be, please check back here for upcoming MB certification classes.

 If you wish to donate funds, you can write a check to Mt.
 Bethel for Hurricane Florence Disaster Relief or donate through the North Georgia Conference.

 If you have further questions, contact Heather Wood, [email protected].